-3. SELECTION PROCESS
+3. Selection Process

-- 3.1 Appointments to outside bodies are made by the Selection Committee, after consultation with Members.
+3.1 Appointments to outside bodies are made by the Executive, after consultation with Members.
 The majority of these are made in May each year.
 Any vacancies arising during the remainder of the year will be appointed/nominated by the Chief Executive under the Scheme of Officer Delegations, after consultation with Group Leaders.
-All appointments are notified to Members by email. - 3.2 With the exception of the Surrey Heath Local Area Committee, where there are three or more appointments to an outside body and there are more nominations than the available places, the following principle will apply, in that two places will be offered, in the first instance, to the majority group with one or more places being offered to minority groups on the basis of proportionality.
+All appointments are notified to Members by email.